yukti-jain/M5-Forecasting/README.md

    - This notebook focuses on building and training the LSTM model.
    - It includes data preparation for modeling, defining the LSTM architecture, training the model, and evaluating its performance using the WRMSSE metric.

-4. **ML Final Project Presentation - Yukti Sanjay Jain, Karan Karnik 1.pdf**:
-   - This presentation provides an overview of the project, including the problem statement, dataset description, preprocessing steps, EDA, feature engineering, modeling approach, results, and conclusions.
-   - It serves as a comprehensive summary of the project for presentation purposes.

 ## Thank You
 Thank you for your interest in the M5 Forecasting project.
 For further information or inquiries, please refer to the project documentation and the references listed above.